ezraarege/ezraarege/README.md

 - 👀 I’m interested in Machine Learning and AI
 - 🌱 I’m currently learning Data Science at Moringa school
 - 💞️ I’m looking to collaborate on AI projects
-- Reach me at E
+- Reach me at ezra.arege@student.moringaschool.com
-ezra.arege@student.moringaschool.com